Ice Class Vessels Online Conference 2020

 - Ship Systems and Machinery for polar operation (heating, propulsion, engines etc)

 - Environmental Systems consideration (Ballast Water Treatment, Ship emissions etc)

-Click here to register your interest in the International Conference on Ice Class Vessels 2019 and receive updates as they become available.
+Click here to register your interest in the Ice Class Vessels conference and receive updates as they become available.

 Sponsorship & Exhibitors